zextras/tech-doc/source/_includes/adminpanel/domains.rst

 customise various option that will influence how the |product| web interface appears to the web clients.

+.. note:: These setting are applied to all the domains configured; if you want to customise the appearance, please change the settings under :menuselection:`Domains --> Details --> Theme`.

 .. include:: /_includes/adminpanel/wl.rst

 .. _ap-domain-details: